 - The application fee is non-refundable and does not guarantee admission or enrollment in any specific classes.
 If you have previously enrolled as an undergraduate student on any University of Nebraska system campus, the application fee is not required.

 - Undergraduate Application Fee waivers are available to applicants who meet specific conditions.
-For more information, please review our Application Fee Waiver policy which is available in our Forms, Policies, and Conditions page under the policy section.
+For more information, please review our Application Fee Waiver Policy which is available on our Forms, Policies, and Conditions page under the policy section.

 If your school uses an electronic transcript service, please send electronic transcripts to firstname.lastname@example.org.